Who should buy the Evolv Agro

--The Evolv Agro is built for climbers who require extra sensitivity and support in sending challenging boulder projects.
-It also offers adequate flexibility, thanks to the split construction of its proprietary outsole.
+- Prefer a climbing shoe that is built for climbers who require extra sensitivity and support in sending challenging boulder projects.

 Evolv Agro vs. Oracle